angular/protractor/docs/browser-setup.md

 Setting up PhantomJS
 --------------------
+_Note: We recommend against using PhantomJS for tests with Protractor.
+There are many reported issues with PhantomJS crashing and behaving differently from real browsers._

 In order to test locally with [PhantomJS](http://phantomjs.org/), you'll need to either have it installed globally, or relative to your project.
 For global install see the [PhantomJS download page](http://phantomjs.org/download.html).
-For relative install run: `npm install --save-dev phantomjs`.
+For local install run: `npm install phantomjs`.

 Add phantomjs to the driver capabilities, and include a path to the binary if using local installation:
 ```javascript